mgurg/py_otomoto/README.md

 scrapy crawl otomoto
 ```

 This will generate `otomoto_YYMMDD.html` file with all cars that are currently available and `YYMMDD` folder.
-Folder contains  separate JSON files with details of each car in.
+Folder contains  separate JSON files with details of each car.